Judy Sheindlin: External media appearances and participation

 On August 31, 2016, it was reported that CBS had planned a scripted, semi-autobiographical drama series based on the life of Sheindlin titled Her Honor.
 The show was described as following the youngest judge in New York who, while proficient at handling family court cases, has a personal life that needs work.
 Executive producers of the program were to include Sheindlin, Chernuchin, Arnold Kopelson and Anne Kopelson.
 Chernuchin was a writer for the legal drama series Law & Order.

-In 2017, Sheindlin created a game show titled IWitness that debuted on July 10 and ran for six weeks.
+In 2017, Sheindlin created a game show titled iWitness that debuted on July 10 and ran for six weeks.
 The show tested contestants' observational skills, requiring them to view video clips and recall what they have witnessed faster than do their competitors.
 On September 17, 2017, Sheindlin appeared on the series premiere of Fox News' Objectified, hosted by Harvey Levin.
 The program's first episode took an inside look at Sheindlin's life.

 In September 2017, the National Enquirer issued a formal apology for having published false statements defaming Sheindlin as having cheated on her husband and having suffered from Alzheimer's disease and brain damage.
 The magazine also apologized to Sheindlin's daughter Nicole for having stated that she had a prison record.

-Sheindlin and her program appeared on a November 26, 2017 episode of Curb Your Enthusiasm, presiding over a sketch-comedy court case with Larry David as the plaintiff.
+Sheindlin and her program appeared on a November 26, 2017, episode of Curb Your Enthusiasm, presiding over a sketch-comedy court case with Larry David as the plaintiff.
 The case took the appearance of an actual case from Sheindlin's program, with its courtroom set, voiceover briefs, theme music and audience response.

 In 2018, Sheindlin appeared as a guest on Norm Macdonald Has a Show on Netflix.

 Non-media projects and community work

-Sheindlin, along with her stepdaughter Nicole Sheindlin, is the creator, director and spokesperson for an alliance designed to empower young women entitled "Her Honor Mentoring."
+Sheindlin, along with her stepdaughter Nicole Sheindlin, is the creator, director and spokeswoman for an alliance designed to empower young women entitled "Her Honor Mentoring".

 In September 2017, Sheindlin funded a space for public debate at the University of Southern California.
 The purpose of the forum was for "free exchange of ideas by well-meaning people."